danfuzz/samizdat/doc/notes/why-c.md

 source *only* requires a C compiler and linker.
 The code uses some extensions to C which are available both with the Clang and Gnu C compilers, on the theory that these extensions are available widely enough to be reasonably used.
-As a practical matter, there are also shell scripts (written in Bash) that are used to help automate the build; however, these aren't strictly necessary.
+As a practical matter, there are also shell scripts (written in Bash, and using standard / widely available shell utilities) that are used to help automate the build; however, these aren't strictly necessary.
+That is, the shell stuff is a convenience that helps avoid what would be a lot of compilation drudgery, but there's no real "implementation semantics" in the scripts.